uwdata/arquero/docs/api/table.md

 * *options*: A formatting options object:
   * *limit*: The maximum number of rows to print (default `Infinity`).
   * *columns*: Ordered list of column names to print.
 If function-valued, the function should accept a table as input and return an array of column name strings.
+  * *align*: Object of column alignment options.
+The object keys should be column names.
+The object values should be aligment strings, one of `'l'` (left), `'c'` (center), or `'r'` (right).
+If specified, these override any automatically inferred options.
   * *format*: Object of column format options.
 The object keys should be column names.
-The object values should be objects with any of the following properties.
-If specified, these override any automatically inferred options:
+The object values should be formatting functions or objects with any of the following properties.If specified, these override any automatically inferred options:
-    * *align*: One of 'l' (left), 'c' (center), or 'r' (right).
     * *date*: One of 'utc' or 'loc' (for UTC or local dates), or `null` for complete date time strings.
     * *digits*: Number of significant digits to include for numbers.